nromyn/home-assistant.io/source/_integrations/ecobee.markdown

 ### Number

 The `Aux Heat Cutover Threshold` number represents the outdoor temperature at which the heat pump will not run.
-This is represented in the temperature units you have selected in HomeAssistant; however, Ecobee allows configuration only in increments of 5 degrees Fahrenheit.
+This is represented in the temperature units you have selected in Home Assistant; however, ecobee allows configuration only in increments of 5 degrees Fahrenheit.
 This is represented in the thermostat user interface as well.
 ## Actions

 Besides the standard actions provided by the Home Assistant [Climate](/integrations/climate/) integration, the following extra actions are provided by the ecobee integration: